Microvan

-A microvan is a van or minivan which is within the Japanese kei car classification or similar, and is smaller than a mini MPV.
-In China, these vehicles are nicknamed miàn bāo chē (bread car) due to their bread-loaf like shape.
+A microvan is a van or minivan that falls within the Japanese kei car classification or similar categories, and is smaller than a mini MPV.
+These vehicles are designed for narrow roads and tight urban spaces.
+Popular Mechanics magazine described an example of a microvan, the Subaru Sambar, as a one-box four-passenger design with a water-cooled 544 cc two-cylinder engine in the rear.

+Markets

+In China, these vehicles are nicknamed miàn bāo chē (bread car) due to their bread-loaf-like shape.
 Similarly, in several Hispanic American countries, these vehicles are called pan de molde, which means "bread loaf".
-In Indonesia, it is commonly called a minibus due to their tall roof, perceived as resembling a miniature bus; the term is also used generally to refer to any type of three-row MPVs.
+In Indonesia, it is commonly called a minibus due to its tall roof, perceived as resembling a miniature bus; the term is also used generally to refer to any type of three-row MPVs.

 Outside of China and Japan, microvans are also common in Southeast Asia, South Asia, Africa, Latin America, and the Middle East.
-Microvans share similar characteristics with other-sized MPVs; for instance, microvans commonly have rear sliding doors.
-Generally, they have capacity for six, seven, or eight passengers.
-As this category of vehicle has fixed third-row seats, a single vehicle cannot be used both for passenger transport and larger-cargo transport without refitting; therefore, microvans are not usually considered multi-purpose vehicles.
+Microvans share characteristics with other MPV sizes; for example, they commonly have sliding doors.
+Generally, they have a capacity for six, seven, or eight passengers.
+These vehicles have fixed third-row seats, a single vehicle cannot be used both for passenger transport and larger-cargo transport without refitting; therefore, microvans are not usually considered multi-purpose vehicles.

 Economics

-Tax and insurance benefits in some locations make these models particularly inexpensive.
-For example, in rural Japan, kei-car vehicles are exempted from a certification that adequate parking is available for the vehicle.
+Some locations make owning these vehicles particularly inexpensive due to advantageous tax breaks and lowered insurance premiums.
+For example, Japan has lower taxes on microvans.
+They are less expensive to operate compared to "regular" cars.
+In rural Japan, kei-car vehicles are also exempted from a certification that adequate parking is available for the vehicle.
 They are, therefore, widely used for small businesses in these places.